-The title of my thesis is ‘Modality and Chromaticism in the Madrigals of Don Carlo Gesualdo’ submitted for the award of Ph.D. at the University of York.
+The title of my Ph.D. thesis was ‘Modality and Chromaticism in the Madrigals of Don Carlo Gesualdo’ at the University of York.
 My studies as a composer brought me to this topic, and I think the two compliment each other well.
 The crux of my research is Gesualdo’s compositional process, though I’m often diverted by the fascinating details of his life.
 My approach is well suited to my compositional background, I’m taking modern analytical methods to the music of Gesualdo and his peers to discover how they influenced each other, and ultimately, how they composed.

 ‘Eroticism in Gesualdo’s Madrigal “Sparge la morte”’ in The Musicology Review Issue 8 January 2013

 ‘Gesualdo in the Twentieth Century’ in Critical Music Historiography: Probing Canons, Ideologies and Institutions Ashgate